Making Scrum Work

 Scrum

 You may be familiar with the concept of Agile project management, and Scrum as a keyword meaning “Dynamic, adaptive team work for the modern workplace”.
-From my experience, Scrum can range from a well-oiled machine where all parts work in tandem to something resembling a horse-drawn carriage with a few Scrum fanatics dragging everyone else along behind them.
+Scrum can range from a well-oiled machine where all parts work in tandem to something resembling a horse-drawn carriage with a few Scrum fanatics dragging everyone else along behind them.
 If the second analogy feels more familiar, this is the post for you.

 Become the Scrum Lord